gpx1000/Vulkan-Tutorial/en/03_Drawing_a_triangle/00_Setup/00_Base_code.md

 }
 ```

-We first include the Vulkan header from the LunarG SDK, which provides the
+We first include the Vulkan module from the LunarG SDK, which provides the
 functions, structures and enumerations.
 The `stdexcept` and `iostream` headers
 are included for reporting and propagating errors.
 The `cstdlib`
 header provides the `EXIT_SUCCESS` and `EXIT_FAILURE` macros.